drycc/workflow/src/applications/managing-app-processes.md

     CMD python -m SimpleHTTPServer 5000
     EXPOSE 5000

-For the above Dockerfile-based application, the `cmd` process type would run the Docker `CMD` of `python -m SimpleHTTPServer 5000`.
+For the above Dockerfile-based application, the `cmd` process type would run the Container `CMD` of `python -m SimpleHTTPServer 5000`.

-Applications utilizing [remote Docker images][docker image], a `cmd` process type is also implied, and runs the `CMD` specified in the Docker image.
+Applications utilizing [remote Container images][container image], a `cmd` process type is also implied, and runs the `CMD` specified in the Container image.

 !!! note
     The `web` and `cmd` process types are special as they’re the only process types that will